chef/chef-web-docs/chef_master/source/berkshelf.rst

 In this example, the ``compat_resource`` cookbook is also installed since it's a dependency of the ``apt`` cookbook.
 Running the install command also creates a ``Berksfile.lock``, which represents exactly which cookbook versions Berkshelf installed.
 This file ensures that someone else can check the cookbook out of git and get exactly the same dependencies as you.

-You can now upload all cookbooks to your Chef server with ``berks upload``:
+You can now upload all cookbooks to your Chef Infra Server with ``berks upload``:

 .. code-block:: shell